Picovoice/porcupine/demo/dotnet/README.md

 dotnet run -c MicDemo.Release -- --keyword_paths ${KEYWORD_PATH_ONE} ${KEYWORD_PATH_TWO}
 ```

-It is possible that the default audio input device recognized by PyAudio is not the one being used.
+It is possible that the default audio input device is not the one you wish to use.
 There are a couple
 of debugging facilities baked into the demo application to solve this.
 First, type the following into the console

 ```bash